Ichneumonidae: Reproduction and diet

 A very few ichneumonid species lay their eggs in the ground, but the vast majority inject eggs either directly into their host's body or onto its surface, and this may require penetration of substrate around the host, as in wood-boring host larvae that live deep inside of tree trunks, requiring the ichneumon to drill its ovipositor through several centimeters of solid wood (e.g., Megarhyssa species).
 After hatching, the ichneumonid larva consumes its still living host.
 The most common hosts are larvae or pupae of Lepidoptera, Coleoptera and Hymenoptera.
 Some species in the subfamily Pimplinae also parasitise spiders.
 Hyperparasitoids such as Mesochorinae oviposit inside the larvae of other ichneumonoids.
 The hosts of some species are agricultural pests, therefore ichneumons are sometimes valuable for biological pest control, but the hosts of most species are unknown; host information has been reviewed and summarized by various researchers, e.g. Aubert, Perkins. and Townes.

 Ichneumonids use both idiobiont and koinobiont strategies.
 Idiobionts paralyze their host and prevent it from moving or growing.
 Koinobionts allow their host to continue to grow and develop.
 In both strategies, the host typically dies after some weeks, after which the ichneumonid larva emerges and pupates.

-Adult ichneumonids feed on a diversity of foods, including plant sap and nectar.
+Adult ichneumonids feed on a diversity of foods, including plant sap and nectar; females of some species also feed on their hosts by sipping body fluids released during oviposition, or even stabbing host and non-host insects to imbibe their body fluids.
 They spend much of their active time searching, either for hosts (female ichneumonids) or for emerging females (male ichneumonids).

 The parasitism pressure exerted by ichneumonids can be tremendous, and they are often one of the major regulators of invertebrate populations.
 It is quite common for 10-20% or more of a host's population to be parasitised (though reported parasitism rates often include non-ichneumonid parasitoids).